CARTAvis/manual_source/source/installation_and_configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 CARTA can be installed via commandline with package managers such as:

-* :code:`yum` on Red Hat Enterprise Linux and CentOS
+* :code:`yum` or :code:`dnf` on Red Hat Enterprise Linux, CentOS, AlmaLinux, and Rocky Linux
 * :code:`apt` on Ubuntu Linux
 * :code:`brew` on macOS

 Please identify your operating system where you wish to run CARTA and follow the instructions.
-If there is a problem, please contact the `CARTA helpdesk <mailto:carta_helpdesk@asiaa.sinica.edu.tw>`_.
+If there is a problem, please contact the `CARTA helpdesk <mailto:support@carta.freshdesk.com>`_.

 **Ubuntu**

-Ubuntu 18.04 and 20.04 packages are available from our `PPA <https://launchpad.net/~cartavis-team/+archive/ubuntu/carta>`_.
+Ubuntu 18.04, 20.04, and 22.04 packages are available from our `PPA <https://launchpad.net/~cartavis-team/+archive/ubuntu/carta>`_.
 Please note that *root* access is required, unless you install in a Docker container.

 .. code-block:: bash